TestStack/TestStack.docs/_source/BDDfy/Usage/MethodNameConventions.md

 BDDfy can scan your tests in one of two ways: using Reflective API and Fluent API.
 Reflective API uses some hints to scan your classes and afterwards pretty much all the burden is on BDDfy's shoulders to find your steps, make sense of them and execute them in order.
 You can provide these hints in two ways: using method name conventions and/or attributes.
 For this post we will only concentrate on method name conventions.

-BDDfy uses quite a bit of magic to figure out what your scenario looks like and what it should execute.
-Despite the amount of magic gone into implementing the logic the programmers' API is extremely simple and it basically boils down to 14 letters:
+BDDfy uses a bit of magic to figure out what your scenario looks like and what it should execute.
+Despite the magic behind the scenes, using the BDDfy API is extremely simple - it boils down to 14 letters:

     this.BDDfy();

 That is all the API you need to know to be able to use BDDfy in Reflective Mode.
-Well, that and a bit of knowledge about the conventions which we are going to discuss in this post.
+Well, that and a bit of knowledge about the conventions described below.

 ##A class per scenario
 In the reflective mode BDDfy associates each class with a scenario and you will basically end up with one class per scenario.

-Some developers like the Single Responsibility Principle forced nature of this approach and some do not quite like it.
+Some developers like the Single Responsibility Principle forced nature of this approach and some do not.
 For those who think this is not very DRY (Don't Repeat Yourself) BDDfy allows you to take full control over this using the Fluent API.
 I personally use both approaches in every project because each has its pros and cons.

 A typical example of using method name convention looks like: